MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

    > [!NOTE]
    > If you are not prompted to sign in with your administrator account, it is probably because pop ups are blocked.
 To sign in, allow pop-ups from `https://login.microsoftonline.com`.

-#### <a name="using-another-identity-and-access-management-service"></a>Using Another Identity and Access Management Service

-If you are not using Azure Active Directory to manage identities and access, you will need some help from a developer.
-If you prefer to store the app ID and secret in a different location, you can leave the Client ID and Client Secret fields blank and write an extension to fetch the ID and secret from the location.
-You can provide the secret at runtime by subscribing to the `OnGetCDSConnectionClientId` and `OnGetCDSConnectionClientSecret` events in codeunit 7201 `CDS Integration Impl.`.

 ### <a name="to-disconnect-from-cds_long_md"></a>To disconnect from [!INCLUDE[cds_long_md](includes/cds_long_md.md)]